Meet our 2019 Bainbridge Residents: Courtney Young, D.A. Navoti, Callum Angus, and Yasmin Boakye.

-They each come to our topic, “What We Lose,” from a deep and different perspective, as well as form, and their collective voices will provide the foundation for our issue.
-They will be among the 12-16 voices we publish for Issue 9, which launches at the end of January.
-You can see a little bit about each artist below, as well as the work they will be pursuing during the residency in February.
+They each came to our Issue 9 topic, “What We Lose,” from a deep and different perspective, as well as form, and their collective voices provided the foundation for our issue.
+They were among the 12-16 voices we published for Issue 9, which launched in January 2019.
+You can see a little bit about each artist below, as well as the work they pursued during the residency in February 2019.

 Courtney Young is a writer and an entrepreneur who splits her time between NYC and Southwest Louisiana (where she was born and raised), and she is the founder of Think Young Media Group, a boutique technology and media firm that produces narrative, documentary and TV projects.
 She is currently working on her first book, a collection of short stories.